 REVERB, A GENETIC OPERA

-More specifically, mitochondrial DNA, which uniquely retains genetic material that is passed only through maternal lineage. Ān guides Person X through their matrilineal line—contemporary to the beginning of time—through notes of magical realism to connect them to their feminine origins.
+Mitochondrial DNA uniquely retains genetic material that is passed only through maternal lineage.
+Reverb guides individuals through their matrilineal line—contemporary to the beginning of time—through notes of magical realism, connecting them to their feminine origins.

 Special Thanks to Connie Bakshi, who conceived of Reverb with me, and my team Emma Goldberg Liu, Kyle Chang, Alex Darby, Jon-Luke Fillippi, Danielle McPhatter, Ryan Siciano, Drew Burrows, and Peter Fedak.
 Early participants Michelle Millar Fisher and Mary Rinaldi.
 Ji Won Choi for creating Reverb’s gown, and for designing her Adidas collection that I so adore.
 Angela Bac and Jeane Kim for their mad graphic design chops.